eddieantonio/cmput296/lab-8.md

     ```
  #.
 Add in a UUID generator in the client.
 Create a new function with
     the following: <http://stackoverflow.com/a/105074/6626414>
  #.
-Update the server side code to handle players instead of the one
+Update the server-side code to handle players instead of the one
     rabbit object: <https://gist.github.com/awwong1/90d50ffa41cfc5ef7ea4>
  #.
 Set the variables of the class within `game.js` to equal the
     following: